Amboyna Burl Slices

 Dalbergia melanoxylon

-The heartwood is purplish to brownish-black with dark gray streaks giving an overall impression of being black.
+The heartwood of African Blackwood is purplish to brownish-black with dark gray streaks giving an overall impression of being black.
 Lustrous with an attractive inner chatoyance.
 Very hard, heavy, close-grained, and virtually free from pores.
-Its stability and lovely tonal qualities make it an excellent instrument wood.
+Its main use is in turning, and it claims the title of the finest of turnery woods, well known as the standard by which other turnery woods are judged.
+Long a favorite of ornamental turners, the nature of the wood allows very fine detail with sharp cutters, leaving a beautiful, burnished surface.

 Due to CITES regulations, we can only ship this species to customers in the United States.

-Item Number: IW36736
+Item Number: W42790

 Mexican Bocote Thins